vremenar/rpi-setup/README.md

 # Release Notes
+## v1.3 - Add Portainer
+Added Portainer and Portainer agent enable GUI for Docker management.
+Also this is I use to be able to quickly fix issues with containers as I do not want to expose SSH.
 ## v1.2 - Add monitoring
 Add Prometheus, Grafana, Node-exporter, cAdvisor, alertmanager.
 Raspberry Pi and Docker is monitoried.
 Enable Prometheus export for Traefik.
 Included some sample Grafana dashboards for Raspberry Pi, Docker and Traefik.